 Perryville is a very small city located in the state of Arkansas.
 With a population of 1,401 people and just one neighborhood, Perryville is the 185th largest community in Arkansas.

 The people who call Perryville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Perryville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Perryville include Irish, German, English, Scots-Irish, and Scottish.
+Important ancestries of people in Perryville include Irish, German, English, Scots-Irish, and Swedish.

 The most common language spoken in Perryville is English.
 Other important languages spoken here include Spanish and Italian.